botpress/messaging/docs/routes.md

 // This request won't create a new client because we gave it our previously obtained client id along with
 // the correct token.
 It will however update the configuration of our existing client.
 In this case the
-// twilio channel will be configured, and the slack channel will be unconfigured await axios.post('MESSAGING_URL/api/v1/sync', newConfig))
+// twilio channel will be configured, and the slack channel will not be configured await axios.post('MESSAGING_URL/api/v1/sync', newConfig))

 router.post('/mycallbackroute', (req, req) => {})